Optimize Ability to Monitor, Manage, and Document

 Implementing an aviation SMS is a marathon, not a sprint.
 There are so many activities that safety managers perform that are not evident to other employees and management.
 In short, people cannot easily see the effects of your contributions.

 Don't expect people to come up to you and say, "Good job, safety manager.
 You kept us safe today."
-What you can expect is criticism when audit findings hit the accountable executive's desk or a preventable accident occurs.
+What you can expect is criticism when audit findings hit the accountable executive's desk or when a preventable accident occurs.
 That is when most people notice the safety manager.
 Knowing this and expecting this normal behavior will make you a better safety manager.
 You will also experience less stress and hopefully become more effective.

 Documentation Saves the Safety Manager